northwestcoder/terraform-satori-audit-export/README.md

 gcloud pubsub topics publish satori-audit-export-request --message="3"
 ```

-- By posting a message to the Pubsub topic, this will trigger the cloud function to retrieve Satori audit data using the Satori Rest API, for the last three days.
+- By posting a message to the Pubsub topic, this will trigger the cloud function to retrieve Satori audit data from the last 3 days using the Satori Rest API.
 - You can change ```message="3"``` to any value up to 90.
-Don't forget the quotes.
 - This message based trigger is useful in many ways due to the relative nature of the "days ago" parameter, combined with primary key support for the audit data itself using column ```flow_id```.
 - For example, from a production POV you can envision setting up a schedule to send a message to Pubsub once a week, to retrieve the last 7 days of audit data.
 Try this [quick start](https://cloud.google.com/scheduler/docs/tut-pub-sub) for more info.